Should You Lease or Buy Your Copier or Printer?

 May be able to recoup some of the cost later.
 From an accounting standpoint, a printer can be depreciated over time.
 In addition, as long as the company doesn’t wait until their printer is falling apart, they will most likely be able to sell it to recoup some of their initial costs.
 It’s worth noting that technology is changing all the time, so reselling copiers is not always possible.

 A contract-free responsibility.
 When a company buys its copier, they don’t have to worry about being beholden to a third-party provider, which is attractive to many purchasing departments.
 However, keep in mind that there will most likely still be a maintenance package that will require some kind of contract.

 Abundant maintenance options for some.
-Smaller organizations will likely want to go with a maintenance contract that comes from the manufacturer or the company from whom they purchase their copier.
+Smaller organizations will likely want to go with a maintenance contract that comes from the manufacturer or the company from which they purchase their copier.
 Sometimes they’ll call in a nephew’s friend of a friend who once worked on copiers to take a look at their unit when it starts acting up.
 However, high-volume companies that require several multifunction printers and copiers will want to go with a maintenance plan that will ensure a fast fix, every time.
 Sometimes that may mean having the option to go with an independent contractor, which isn’t available to those who are locked into a lease that may limit the source of maintenance providers.

 Tax-deductible.
 When a copier is purchased rather than leased, the entire cost of the purchase is tax-deductible.
 When a company leases its copier, they can only deduct the total amount of the monthly payments for the year, rather than the entire purchase amount.